 Located about thirty minutes outside of Honolulu on their original fields, the Dole Pineapple Plantation includes a museum housed in a replica of the old Dole plantation home, as well as The Pineapple Express, a train tour through the fields.
 Dole’s claim to fame is the world’s largest maze, built entirely out of Hawaiian pineapple plants and certified by the Guinness Book of World Records.
 Although popular with tourists and not even remotely off the beaten path, Dole’s sprawling maze is definitely the most quirky and offbeat Honolulu activity.

 Hidden within the 137,000-square-foot maze are six stations with uniquely shaped hole punches.
 Each maze-goer is given a card with which to collect these punch marks.
 However, if one should get frustrated or give up, the card can be torn open to reveal a map of the maze.
-Those who complete the maze with all the punch marks on an unopened card win a prize if their time is one of the daily or weekly tops.
+Those who complete the maze with all of the punch marks on an unopened card win a prize if their time is one of the daily or weekly tops.

 The plantation is located on the Kamehameha Highway and reachable by bus if traveling on a budget.